-The Ph.D. in Public Administration and Public Policy is offered jointly by the AUM Department of Political Science and Public Administration and the Auburn University Department of Political Science.
-The degree program is managed by a committee composed of members from both campuses.
-The degree is intended for students with public administration and public policy interests who want to develop the capacity to perform advanced research as academic or policy analysts in public sector agencies, NGOs and policy institutes.
-This research orientation is consistent with National Association of Schools of Public Affairs and Administration policies.
+The Ph.D. in Public Administration and Public Policy is a collaborative enterprise between the AUM Department of Political Science and Public Administration and the Auburn University Department of Political Science.
+Students take courses at both campuses and faculty members from each campus serve on a student's committee.
+The degree is designed for students interested in public administration, public policy, or political science and pursuing careers in academics, advocacy, consulting, government, policy analysis, or research.